rahulsarvade/Templates/Service Desk .md

 troubleshooting :
 (e.g)

+     Access added or Not :

      IE reset:

      Clear History:

      Proxy settings:

      Internet check- (Connected or not):

      Run- Developer tools (f12):

      Checked with Other browsers:
      etc.

 Gather the information like users names and their contact details etc